deckhouse/deckhouse/docs/site/pages/stronghold/documentation/admin/OVERVIEW.md

 lang: en
 ---

-This section is intended for Deckhouse Virtualization Platform (DVP) administrators.
+This section is intended for Deckhouse Stronghold administrators.

 The DVP administrator guide includes the following sections: